Building a continuous benchmarking ecosystem in bioinformatics: Benchmark stakeholders

-For a \emph{method developer}, benchmarking serves the purpose of comparing their method to the state of the art in the field.
-Ideally, this should be done in a way that is as neutral as possible, avoiding selecting datasets and metrics that would unfairly favor the new method \cite{Boulesteix2013-vy, Weber2019-el}.
-A diverse, easily accessible, collection of benchmarking datasets and metrics for a given task would be one way of addressing this, and additionally has the benefit of lowering the barrier of entry for method developers into a field of application.
+For \emph{method developers}, benchmarking allows their method to be compared to the state of the art, ideally using neutral datasets and metrics to avoid intrinsic bias \cite{Boulesteix2013-vy, Weber2019-el}; a recent call for reporting checklists was also made \cite{Brooks2024-rq}.
+A diverse, accessible set of benchmarking datasets and metrics can address this bias and lower the entry barrier for method developers.
 Moreover, it is important that the new method is compared to the current state of competing methods, to best mimic the choices available to a potential method user.
-One could, however, imagine other use cases, where the new method would be systematically compared to previous versions of itself or alternative implementations of the `same' method \cite{Rich2024-jh}, to illustrate stability of code changes or improvements made over time.
+Alternatively, new methods could be compared to previous versions or even different implementations of the `same' method \cite{Rich2024-jh}, to illustrate stability of code changes or improvements made over time.
 In both cases, the typical approach today would be for the method developer to rerun all the methods and versions to which they want to compare their current method, on all the datasets they wish to use.
 This can be challenging and time consuming, since not all methods run on the same hardware setup or in the same software environment (e.g., R and Python versions, library dependencies).
 It also leads to a lot of redundancy across method comparisons (multiple stakeholders implementing similar workflows), which could be reduced by the presence of a benchmarking system where such results would be accessible and extendable.
 Finally, the results of the benchmark of a new method should be included in the corresponding publication, and thus an easy way of including the new method into the set of results served by the benchmarking system, and generating a snapshot in time for reproducibility, would be of great help to the developer.